Introduction

 Revitalizes Sexual Functions

 This Posture improves conditions like male Erectile Dysfunction and feeble erection.
 Also, it improves impotence.
 Moreover, it is good for maintaining celibacy.
-It revitalizes the organs degenerated by the sexual excesses.
+It revitalizes the organs degenerated by sexual excesses.
 It checks wet dreams.

 Women Health